olatundesowobi/socmedia/README.md

   - The Alternative text label link to the social media website
   - The font awesome Icon link i.e for facebook fa-facebook
   - Ignore the Image Field
-  - In the Image Icon Field place a fallback image if the usite is unable to use font awesome
+  - In the Image Icon Field place a fallback image if the website is unable to use font awesome

 ## Setting up the Block